28 February, 2022

 Twenty years ago (even 10 years ago) the majority of people in the west would have been undividedly horrified by what the brutal fundamentalists of Hamas have done.
 And by what they self-recorded as evidence.
 Hamas is very canny.
 It has co-opted language used by the progressive left to justify the mass slaughter of 1200+ people and to excuse a war that has left many thousands of Palestinians dead.
 Lefties who would not have a life in Palestine under Hamas, mind you, as one of the above videos from the Al-Aqsa Mosque speech showed.
 Nowadays the more outspoken groups in the western world seem largely divided in two polarizing groups, who seem unable or unwilling to juggle more than one opinion at the same time.
 'Palestine is oppressed by colonisers', end of discussion.
 The atrocities committed to babies, children and innocent families are simply ignored or cast aside as misinformation.
 And some aren't even up to date with the 7/10 attack itself.
 How embarrassing are these students..
 So they first go to a political rally for a Free Palestine in the midst of Israel attacking as a result of the 7/10 horrors... but then say they have no clue basically that happened and 'first need to be a bit more clued up on everything that's going on'.
 Peculiar order of things, and does this then show that they are sheep who blindly sided with what the majority of their fellow students went out marching for?
 And the other student is possibly even worse.
 When asked about her initial reaction when finding out about the 7/10 attack, she says: "I don't believe they did, did they..?" 👇😕😲

 That being said, Israel are acting like war criminals right now (some will say they ARE war criminals), bulldozing parts of Gaza and killing many more civilians by now than were killing by Hamas on 7/10.
 It is a scandal really how long this counterattack has been going on now and just how many civilians have died.
-It makes me suspicious about the reports that Israel and its military were warned beforehand about the impending 7/10 atack.
+Next they aim for Iran and we're all at risk of deep world-felt trouble.
+It makes me suspicious about the reports that Israel and its military were warned beforehand about the impending 7/10 attack.
 Not saying they allowed this to happen, that is the most cynical and horrible conclusion/assumption.
 But by now it looks like the counterattack by Israel is about destroying all of Gaza, not just weeding out the Hamas terrorists responsible for the 7/10 massacre.
-And many countries in Europe and I suspect the USA as well are not in a position to demand Israel to stop.
+Lebanon and Hezbollah mat be next.
+And many countries in Europe and I suspect the USA as well are not in a position to be able to make Israel stop.
 I understand the anger about this.

 I understand the protests, asking attention for the innocent victims now in both Israel and Gaza.
-But not the wave of anti semitism is rolling over us also at the moment.
+But not the wave of antisemitism is rolling over us also at the moment.
 I saw footage of loud, masked people proudly celebrating the 7/10 massacre in a subway in the USA, demanding on camera if the Jewish passengers onboard can make themselves known, so that they can be harassed.
 And TikTok is happy to publish the footage.
 Hashtag brave.
-It is just incredible that innocent people worldwide are held responsible for the actions of some Palestinians or some Israelis.
+Why are innocent people worldwide held responsible for the actions of some Palestinians or some Israelis?
 That one works both ways.
 Being critical of the current military actions from Israel, or of their kibbutz politics, or even of Israel's history is one thing, but attacking Jews all over the world, or looking for excuses to defend these war crimes of Hamas is not ok.
 And when you go down the slippery slide of 'whataboutism', there is always some 'excuse'.
 Next we're supposed to tolerate honour killings because of "Islam interpretation" or because of some Family Dispute.
 It is a difficult conflict and there is not one Heroic side and one Villainous side.
+Hamas and what it has done to its people should be properly understood and not be superficially cheered in the free West.
 Below is a video of a comedian making light of the moral dilemma in the West over this conflict.
 I hope there will be a deal made pronto and an end made to innocent people's lives being taken, on both sides.

 Songs of the day